 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
-Normally the starting date will be after grant signature.
-The action should start within 6 months following the Grant Agreement signature, except in duly justified cases.
-Retroactive application can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.
+The starting date should be after grant signature (normally within 6 months).
+A retroactive starting date can be granted exceptionally for duly justified reasons but never earlier than the proposal submission date.

-Project duration: see section 6 above
+Project duration: see section 6 above.